haircut/self-service-printer-installer/README.md

+# ARCHIVED

+This tool relied on Python 2 which is no longer included with macOS.
+I'm no longer managing printers this way so I'm unmotivated to rewrite and support the tool.
+Thanks for using it over the years!

-# Self Service Printer Installer
+## Self Service Printer Installer

 Present users with a GUI to install printers on their Mac via Self Service (with Magic™)